ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/README.md

 output of ROM with the amount which Harshad Mehta can repay, if its equal we show the counter value which is the ADDRESS of the bank.

-Now, we have our required result, we just have to show it on 7 segment display.
+Now, we have our required result in binary form, we just have to show it on 7 segment display.
+Before that we have to convrt it into BCD.
 For 7 segment display we will use **Shift Add 3 method**.
 You can read about it [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Binary2BCD.pdf).
-## Solution-
+### Solution-
 You can find complete proteus file [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/ps1.DSN).
 ### Working-
 You can see the working video of our circuit [here](https://drive.google.com/file/d/1smdCNSce_toEbJcSIwCuEU5kZWQFbrIi/view?usp=sharing).
 We have used the data give in [problem statement](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Digisim'21_PS1.pdf).

+## Digital circuit for Binary Tree-
+### Problem Statement-
+We have to implement a **Binary Tree** data structure using the digital circuit components like mux, gates, registers e.t.c.
+Please, read the complete problem statement [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Digisim'21_PS2.pdf) to understand what exactly we have to do.
+### Approach-
+We will simulate our circuit on EDA tool **Proteus**.

+We have a ROM which act as a memory device for this circuit.
+Its store all the values of linked list corresponding to there addresses.
+You can change the data of Rom by using [this](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/python%20image%20file.py) python file.
+It will create [binary_file_PS1_t1.bin](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/binary_file_PS2_t.bin) and you have to just load this file on our ROM.

+Now, we have our required result, we just have to show it on 7 segment display.
+For 7 segment display we will use **Shift Add 3 method**.
+You can read about it [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Binary2BCD.pdf).
+### Solution-
+You can find complete proteus file [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/ps2.DSN).
+### Working-
+You can see the working video of our circuit [here](https://drive.google.com/file/d/1-Hjrgi0n4gRep6W1q02odHNMzv3j3KjB/view?usp=sharing).
+We have used the data give in [problem statement](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Digisim'21_PS2.pdf).